Furlanis/test/SAFIRA.md

    - Repeat!

 🏁 **Win Condition:**
-   - ✅  For columns of 1 -4 encounters → *Resolve all encounters in a column → ✔️ **Column cleared!**
+   - ✅For columns of 1 -4 encounters → *Resolve all encounters in a column → ✔️ **Column cleared!**
-   - ✅  For columns of 5 -7 encounters → *Resolve all encounters in a column -1 * → ✔️ **Column cleared!**
+   - ✅For columns of 5 -7 encounters → *Resolve all encounters in a column -1 * → ✔️ **Column cleared!**
    -
    - 🎉 *To best Safira's intentions and conclude the story in their favor:*
    - a party of 2 needs to clear minimally two story columns.